Orang Asli: Aboriginal Malays

-Proto-Malays or Aboriginal Malays are the second largest group of Orang Asli, their making up about 43%.
+Proto-Malays, or Aboriginal Malays, are the second largest group of Orang Asli, making up about 43%.
 This group consists of seven separate tribes: Jakun, Temuan, Temoq, Semelai, Kuala, Kanaq, and Seletar people.
 In the colonial period, they were all erroneously called Jakun people.
-They live mainly in the southern half of the peninsula, in the states of Selangor, Negeri Sembilan, Pahang and Johor.
-Most of the settlements of the Aboriginal Malays are located near cities or form separate quarters within them.
+They live mainly in the southern half of the peninsula, in the states of Selangor, Negeri Sembilan, Melaka, Pahang and Johor.
+Most of the settlements of the Aboriginal Malays are in the upper reaches of rivers and also along the coastal areas not pre-empted and taken over by the Malays.

 Their customs, culture and languages are very similar to the Malaysian Malays.
-They are similar to the Malays in appearance, have a dark skin colour, straight hair and an epicanthic fold.
+They are similar to the Malays in appearance, having a dark skin colour, straight hair and an epicanthic fold.
 Today, Aboriginal Malays are firmly settled people, mostly permanently employed in agriculture.
 Those who live on the river banks or on the coast are engaged in fishing.
 Many of them are also employed, and there are those who are engaged in entrepreneurial activities or work as professionals.

-The group lumps together tribes that are very distinct from each other.
+The group term covers tribes that are very distinct from each other.
 Temuan people, for example, have a long tradition of agriculture.
-Orang Kuala and Orang Seletar, who live by the sea, are mainly engaged in the fishing and seafood industry.
+The Orang Kuala and Orang Seletar, who live by the sea, are mainly engaged in the fishing and seafood industry.
 Semelai people and Temoq people differ from other groups in language.

-The Aboriginal Malays are considered a race of people grouped within each smaller tribe of their own in which has hitherto, wholly remained unaffected by foreign influences.
-It appears the simplest way to distinguish the Aboriginal Malays from the Malaysian Malays is to point out that they are generally not Muslims.
-However, the Orang Kuala converted to Islam before the independence of Malaysia.
-The difference is in the origin of these sub-groups.
-In Indonesia and Malaysia, the theory of the existence of two branches of the Austronesian peoples are identified as Proto-Malays and Deutero-Malays.
+The Aboriginal Malays are considered a race of people grouped within each smaller tribe of their own.
+These had long remained unaffected by foreign influences.
+The Aboriginal Malays are often distinguished from the Malaysian Malays because they are generally not Muslims, although the Orang Kuala converted to Islam before the independence of Malaysia.

+More significant is the differing origins of these sub-groups.
+In Indonesia and Malaysia, some believe there are two branches of the Austronesian peoples, identified as Proto-Malays and Deutero-Malays.
 According to this theory, the Proto-Malays inhabited the islands of the Sunda archipelago about 2,500 years ago.
-The migration of Deutero-Malays is attributed to later times, more than 1,500 years ago.
-They mingled with the Proto-Malays who were already inhabiting the land, as well as with the Siamese people, Javanese people, Sumatrans, Indian ethnic groups, Thai people, Arab and Chinese merchants, resulting in the formation of the modern Malays of the Malay Peninsula.
-Although this theory has not found a scientific basis, it is generally accepted in the attitude of the Malays toward the indigenous tribes.
+The migration of Deutero-Malays is attributed to later times, but more than 1,500 years ago.
+They mingled with the Proto-Malays who were already inhabiting the land, as well as with the Siamese, Javanese people, Sumatrans, Indian ethnic groups, Thai people, and Persian, Arab and Chinese merchants, resulting in the formation of the modern Malays of the Malay Peninsula.
+Although this theory has not been supported by scientific evidence, it is generally accepted in the attitude of the Malays toward the indigenous tribes.

 Some of the Aboriginal Malay tribes, including the Orang Kanaq and Orang Kuala, are difficult to be regarded as indigenous to the Malay Peninsula, as they only migrated in the last few centuries, much later than the Malays.
 Most Orang Kuala still live on the eastern coast of Sumatra in Indonesia, where they are also known as the Duano people.